Georgia Republic Travel Information

 Suitable business attire for men is a suit, while dresses or suits are appropriate for women.
 Business cards are frequently exchanged.
 Georgians pride themselves on being good hosts, so meetings are often followed by a meal or drinks.
 If invited into a private home, a small gift of chocolates, flowers, or alcohol is appreciated.
 Business hours are usually 10am to 6pm, with a short break taken over lunch.

 The international dialling code for Georgia is +995.
 The outgoing code is 8-10 followed by the relevant country code (e.g. 8 1044 for the UK).
 Area codes exist, such as 32 for Tbilisi.
 Mobile phone coverage is good in the capital and in coastal regions, but signal strength is not as good in rural areas.
 Landlines are widely available and internet access is available in cities and at major hotels.

-Travellers are allowed 250 cigarettes or 250g of tobacco, 1 litre of spirits or 2 litres of wine, and a reasonable amount of perfume for personal use without incurring a customs duty.
+Travellers are allowed 400 cigarettes or 250g of tobacco, 4 litre of any alcohol, and a reasonable amount of perfume for personal use without incurring a customs duty.

 Become our Georgia Republic Travel Expert

 We are looking for contributors for our Georgia Republic travel guide.
 If you are a local, a regular traveller to Georgia Republic or a travel professional with time to contribute and answer occasional forum questions, please contact us.